Dark Energy Survey Year 3 results: $w$CDM cosmology from simulation-based inference with persistent homology on the sphere: Compression

 \subsection{Combining Betti numbers with 2nd moments}

-We explored two approaches for combining Betti numbers with second moments: (1) joint compression of both statistics with a single network, and (2) separate compression followed by combination at the likelihood level.
+We explored two approaches for combining Betti numbers with second moments: (1) joint compression of both statistics with a single network, and (2) separate compression followed by a concatenation of the compressed data vectors.
 Our experiments show that the latter approach yields significantly better results, allowing each specialized network to extract parameter-specific information without interference between the different types of statistics.
 Our combination procedure works then as follows:

 \begin{enumerate} \item We independently compress the Betti numbers using the CNN architecture and the second moments using the fully-connected architecture, both detailed in App.~\ref{app:architecture}. \item For each target parameter ($\Omega_\mathrm{m}$, $S_8$, $w$, and $A_\mathrm{IA}$), we obtain two compressed values: one from the topological features and one from the second moments.
 These compressed representations are concatenated to form an 8-dimensional vector per simulation. \item The combined vector is then used as input to the neural density estimator for likelihood estimation as described in Sec.~\ref{sec:nle}. \end{enumerate}